Kid Friendly Barbara Bush Library in Spring, TX

 She is well known for wearing those signature pearls around her neck.

-In the Barbara Bush Library the children’s area is located on the first floor.
+In the Barbara Bush Library, the children’s area is located on the first floor.
 The décor is colorful, bright and engaging.
 Murals are painted on several walls.
-Chairs and tables are pint sized.
-Large stuffed animals are situated atop bookshelves.
+Chairs and tables are pint-sized.
+Giant stuffed animals sit atop bookshelves.

 The second floor is also bright and cheerful.
-There are many alcoves with comfortable lounge chairs and different seating areas for quiet reading.
-Numerous computers are available and many of them were in use on the day of our visit.
+There are many nooks with comfortable lounge chairs and different seating areas for quiet reading.
+Many computers are available, and many of them were in use on the day of our visit.

 Adult programs and classes run the gamut from yoga, book club meetings, computer classes, author visits, films and more.
 There are even bus trips for seniors!

-Much more information regarding the Barbara Bush Library can be found here.
+Much more information regarding the Barbara Bush Library is found here.

 The Barbara Bush Foundation for Family Literacy was founded in 1989.
 Millions of dollars have been contributed to libraries since its founding.
 At age 91 Barbara is still encouraging people to read and learn.
 Just this year of 2016 she lead a reading event that was teleconferenced from the George Bush Presidential Library.

 She has authored three books.
 Perhaps you have read all or some of them?